1) Agreement to Pay Tuition

 - Post at least 1 technical blog post per week on a public URL that can be verified by the University;

-- Email my Career Coach within one business day of receipt of any job offer, including the date of the job offer, name and address of the entity extending the offer, and the title and compensation rate of the position being offered;
+- Email my Career Coach within one business day of receipt of any job offer, including the actual job offer, benefits package document, non-disclosure agreements, and any other documents associated with the job offer.

 3) It is my sole responsibility to keep track of all job search required activities